gowdavidwan2003/Blind-Assist-AI-Mayhem/README.md

 ## Demo Video

-For a detailed demonstration of the AI-Powered Assistance for the Blind, please refer to the [demo video](Demovideo.mp3).
+For a detailed demonstration of the AI-Powered Assistance for the Blind, please refer to the [demo video](https://drive.google.com/file/d/1aiipy1nlBRCUTv2ltG9uRYtgdqylTlJU/view?usp=drivesdk).

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+All rights reserved.

+This software and associated files  are protected by copyright laws and international copyright treaties, as well as other intellectual property laws and treaties.

+The Software is proprietary and confidential information .
+You are strictly prohibited from using, copying, modifying, merging, selling, distributing, sublicensing, and/or transferring copies of the Software except as authorized by.

+Any violation of this license may result in severe civil and criminal penalties and will be prosecuted to the maximum extent possible under the law.

 ---